 Effective School Mental Health Programs continue to be a huge topic for educators – but what are the most important things to know and steps to take to build awareness in your school?

-We are hosting a BRAND NEW webinar for educators, administrators, and teletherapists, to kick off 2020.
-Expert Makisha Gunty will focus on the question “Are your student’s symptoms getting better?”.
-She’ll share how to use assessments to show clinical progress.
-In the presentation she will talk about common expressed symptoms, accompanying assessments that are evidenced-based and free, and how to show progress over time.
+We are hosting a BRAND NEW webinar for educators, administrators, and teletherapists.
+Expert Makisha Gunty focuses on the question “Are your student’s symptoms getting better?”.
+She shares how to use free assessments to show clinical progress.
+In the presentation she talks about common expressed symptoms, accompanying assessments that are evidenced-based and free, and how to show progress over time.